Flag of Arizona

 The flag of Arizona is the official flag of the U.S. state of Arizona.
 It consists of 13 rays of red and gold on the top half.
 The center star signifies copper production; Arizona is rich in copper, producing more copper than other states in the country.

 The height of the flag is two units high while the width is three units wide.
 The flag of Arizona consists of 13 red and gold rays in the upper half, representing the thirteen colonies and the colors of the flag of Spain, in homage to the Spanish discoverers who came to these lands, such as Álvar Núñez Cabeza de Vaca or Francisco Vázquez de Coronado.
 In the center of the flag, the copper star symbolizes the mining industry of this state, is one unit high, while the rest of the flag is covered by a blue section measuring one unit high and three units wide.
 The lower half is dark blue, representing the Colorado River.
 The suggested flag size is 4 by 6 ft, with the star being 2 ft tall.

+Statute

+According to the 2024 Arizona Revised Statutes (Title 41, § 41-851), the state flag shall be of the following design:

+The lower half of the flag a blue field and the upper half divided into thirteen equal segments or rays which shall start at the center on the lower line and continue to the edges of the flag, colored alternately light yellow and red, consisting of six yellow and seven red rays.
+In the center of the flag, superimposed, there shall be a copper-colored five pointed star, so placed that the upper points shall be one foot from the top of the flag and the lower points one foot from the bottom of the flag.
+The red and blue shall be the same shade as the colors in the flag of the United States.
+The flag shall have a four-foot hoist and a six-foot fly, with a two-foot star and the same proportions shall be observed for flags of other sizes.